zjc2106/GolfBuddy/README.md

 - All data is stored locally on the user's device
 - Designed with ease of use in mind so that focus stays on user's play; no signup or internet connection required

+Have an idea for a feature?
+Email me at golfbuddystats@gmail.com

 ## Download

 Download the app here